P-G1977/Spooky_Match_Game/README.md

 ## Wireframe

   * The Wireframe I made was pretty simple.
-It shows the original design layout, which changed slightly over the time it was created.
+It shows the original design layout, which was changed and altered when building the project.

 ![alt text](assets/docs/wireframe/spook-wireframe.png "Wireframe for game")